neverfap-deluxe/nfd-api/content/courses/introduction.md

 In addition, the Introduction course contains the most fundamental mental health practice on the website, <a class="link" href="/practices/observe-it-all">Observe it all</a>, which is an exercise I recommend practicing everyday.

-Of course, in order for us to be able to easily overcoming our porn addiction, we will require mastery in all five fundamental principles, and the Introduction course will help you identify your weak areas, as well as your strong points.
+Of course, in order for us to be able to easily overcome our porn addiction, we will require mastery in all five fundamental principles, and the Introduction course will help you identify your weak areas, as well as your strong points.